YounesSeven7/ECommerceApp/README.md

   - User authentication system with login, registration, and password reset.

 - **Product Section:**
-  - **Home Screen:** Displays products and categories, allows viewing product details, and adding items to the cart.
+  - **Home Screen:** Displays products and categories, allows viewing product details and adds items to the cart.
   - **Search Screen:** Enables users to search for products.
   - **Cart Screen:** Shows the cart with the ability to modify items and place orders with addresses.
   - **Profile Screen:** Displays user data, order state, addresses, language preferences, and allows users to modify their information and log out.